Lomana LuaLua: Portsmouth

 LuaLua signed a new three-year contract in July 2006; it was set to keep him at Portsmouth until 2009.

 An ankle injury suffered in a pre-season friendly led to LuaLua missing the beginning of the 2006–07 season.
 He struggled to break back into the first-team, making only eight starts out of 24 appearances, and scored only two goals in that season.
-Manager Harry Redknapp warned him that he needed to "...start performing" and that he had to "...start producing next season".
-However, he joined Greek club Olympiacos in August 2007 and Redknapp admitted that, "Lua wants to move on...
+Redknapp warned him that he needed to "...start performing" and that he had to "...start producing next season".
+He joined Greek club Olympiacos in August 2007 and Redknapp admitted that, "Lua wants to move on...
 I've no doubt he'll go away and be a great player for Olympiacos.
 He wants a change, he wants to play in a role behind the strikers and he wants to move abroad.
 He will get to play in the Champions League by moving to Greece.
 He has been a top Premier League player and he'll be a top player for them."